Trailblazerr1/FaceMe-test/README.md

 You’ll need to have Python 3.5 available for code to work.
 Python 3.5.1 is installed on Ubuntu 16.04 by default.
 You can verify that by running the command _python3 --version_ in a terminal.

-1. Setup a _FaceMe_ folder to store everything:
+1. Setup a _project_ folder to store everything:
 	```
-    $ mkdir Faceme
+    $ mkdir project

     $ cd Faceme
     ```